bomalley222/bikesharing/README.md

 ![trips_weekday](https://github.com/bomalley222/bikesharing/blob/main/Resources/trips_weekday.png)

 ## Summary
-Male riders seem to be an overwhelming majority of the total rider percentage.
+Male subscribers are an overwhelming majority of the total rider percentage.
 During the week, the peak volume of riders is during commuting hours.